Raspberry vinegar recipe

 This sounded pretty grim to me until I sampled my homemade raspberry vinegar.
 A little research on the Internet led me to these recipes for raspberry ‘shrub’ vinegar.
 I nearly didn’t follow up this lead as I assumed it was a raspberry tonic for shrubs!
 The raspberry vinegar is sweetened and made into a cordial.
 Properly bottled and corked it can be stored for years.

-All my raspberry vinegar has been bottle and wrapped for the gate side stand.
+All my raspberry vinegar has been bottled and wrapped for the gate side stand.
 But today I’m going to make another batch and then give the cordial a whirl.
 Finally after all these years my mum will be able to taste raspberry vinegar as a refreshing summer drink.

 This post has been entered for the grow your own January 2010 hosted by House of Annie.